n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/TypeformTrigger/README.md

 ## Example Usage

 This workflow allows you to store the response of a form submission to Airtable and send a message to a channel on Slack.
 You can also find the [workflow](https://n8n.io/workflows/916) on the website.
-This example usage workflow would use the following node.
+This example usage workflow would use the following nodes.
 - [Typeform Trigger]()
 - [Set](../../core-nodes/Set/README.md)
 - [Airtable](../../nodes/Airtable/README.md)